Automating Rigid Origami Design: Related Work

 We seek to formulate the graph design problem in a reinforcement learning (RL) setting to leverage the spectacular success of RL methods on various problems with large search spaces \cite{AlphaGo2016,alphazero2018,Vinyals2019}.
 RL has also been applied to various design tasks, such as designing molecules \cite{simm2020rl,simm2020symmetry} or designing computer chips \cite{mirhoseini2020chip}.
-However, to the bests of our knowledge, there have been no attempts so far to apply RL to rigid origami pattern discovery.
+However, to the bests of our knowledge, there have been no attempts so far to apply RL to rigid origami pattern discovery and the inverse origami problem in general.

-Another interesting direction besides shape approximation is discovering origami patterns with desired properties, such as a given surface area and height of the folded pattern.
-In a very basic example of this, a genetic algorithm has been used to discover a simple pattern that folds a square sheet into a smaller flat sheet that has a predetermined area using a limited number of crease lines \cite{mcadams2014novel}.
-We explore a similar direction but open up the design space to a much wider range of applications.
+Our approach also allows for a more interesting direction than simply approximating target shapes: discovering origami patterns with desired properties, such as a given surface area and height of the folded pattern.
+In a very nascent example of this, a specifically formulated genetic algorithm has been used to discover a simple pattern that folds a square sheet into a smaller flat sheet that has a predetermined area using a limited number of crease lines \cite{mcadams2014novel}.
+We explore this in a much more general form.
+Where our purposed method can tackle a wide array of objectives and thus applications.